thehimel/ml-intro/README.md

   - Press 'Tab' after a object to get the associated methods and attributes.
   - Press 'Shift + Tab' while keeping the cursor on any method or attribute to see the tool tip.
   - Press 'Ctrl + /' to comment or uncomment a line.
+  - Press 'Ctrl + Enter' to run a cell without adding a new cell below the current cell.

 ## A Real Problem